Ramen-C/PomodoroTimer/README.md

 - **Efficiency**: Optimize the application's performance, including startup time, memory usage, and battery consumption.
 Use asynchronous operations and optimized algorithms to ensure the application runs efficiently.↳

-- **Testability**: Provide comprehensive testing, including unit tests, integration tests, and UI tests, ensuring all parts of the application work as expected.↳

 ### 5.5 Project Documentation